 Running costs and reliability

 There’s better news when it comes to maintenance costs and reliability.
-All Hyundai cars come with a 5-year warranty, maybe not as good as Kia’s 7-year guarantee, but pretty reassuring all the same.
+All Hyundai cars come with a five-year warranty, maybe not as good as Kia’s seven-year guarantee, but pretty reassuring all the same.

 If comfort is what you’re mainly looking for in a mid-sized SUV then the Hyundai Tucson should do nicely.
 It may not be the most economical car in its class, or even the best-looking, but for ride quality and general passenger satisfaction, it’s pretty hard to beat.

 Still looking for the one?